-I wrote these two articles for the Miracle Worker magazine in 2017:
+I wrote these three articles for the Miracle Worker magazine:

 In Lesson 23 it states that for all the illusions we perceive: